 Page after tedious page of text and picture, stalked by monotones that insist on reading the screen to you, have tormented a whole generation of employees.
 Microlearning is on a mission to recapture their lost enthusiasm.
 And gamification is its secret weapon.

 Gamification conquers boredom.
-Gamification builds familiar elements of games into the learning experience, which, when done well, stir each learner’s intrinsic motivation to drive their eager.
+Gamification builds familiar elements of games into the learning experience, which, when done well, stir each learner’s intrinsic motivation to improve.
 Point scoring, competitions, reward badges, rules of play, sudden death, and unlocking multiple knowledge achievement levels, like in video games, generate a powerful combination of learning motivators that simply work.

 Yes and no. Mobile-first microlearning systems are not generally suited to deliver long SCORM courses built for a desktop web environment.
 But Surge9 supports microcourses along with many other content types.
 Our microcourse format is designed specifically to let you convert your SCORM course material into bite-sized chunks ideal for microlearning.
 This means our customers who have made a large investment in SCORM courses can drastically reduce the cost of creating new microlearning programs by repurposing content assets they already have.

 But outstanding microlearning entails more than just chopping up an hour-long, SCORM e-learning course into four 15-minute ones.
 It requires repurposing your SCORM content assets at a more detailed level.
 Because microlearning works differently.